econia-labs/econia/doc/doc-site/docs/off-chain/rust-sdk.md

 # Rust SDK

-The code for the Rust SDK lives in `/econia/src/rust/sdk`.
+The code for the Rust SDK lives in [`/econia/src/rust/sdk`](https://github.com/econia-labs/econia/tree/main/src/rust/sdk/example).
-This code provides programmatic access to Econia exchanges, in addition to offering an example to put it all together shown later in this document.
+The SDK provides direct access to the Econia protocol, and comes with an example script described below.

 # Structure

 - The main struct of the SDK is `EconiaClient`.
   This allows you to submit transactions, query events and get a view client (`EconiaViewClient`).
-  To create a new `EconiaClient`, you need a node URL, the Econia contract's address, an `aptos_sdk::types::LocalAccount` and you can optionally pass a client config.
+  To create a new `EconiaClient`, you need a node URL, the Econia package address, an `aptos_sdk::types::LocalAccount`, and you can optionally pass a client config.

-- In `econia_sdk::entry`, you can find helper functions to create transactions for every entry function of the Econia contract.
+- In `econia_sdk::entry`, you can find helper functions to create transactions for every entry function of the Econia package.
   These can then be submitted using the `EconiaClient::submit_tx`.

 - To access view functions, you can use `EconiaClient::view_client`, which will return an `EconiaViewClient`, which has bindings for every view function in the Econia client.

 # Example script

 You can see the source of the script [here](https://github.com/econia-labs/econia/blob/main/src/rust/sdk/example/src/main.rs).
 It is recommended that you follow the tutorial with the source code opened in another window.

 ## Setup